schetudiante/asip/README.rst

 .. -*- mode: rst -*-

-# AntiSemitism and Islamopobia lexica
+## Antisemitism and Islamopobia lexica
 Final curated lexica for AntiSemitism and Islamophobia presented in paper: "Analyzing Antisemitism and Islamophobia using a Lexicon-based Approach".

 Citation